 This might seem like a dark horse in the photo book design race.
 Within Apple Pages you can create multi page documents, any size and layout you like, and then export a PDF file to print with any provider you like.
 Not just word documents either, fully designed photo books.
 Import photos from your Apple Photos library or drag and drop from folders, create custom designs and layouts with ease, and have total control over your book design.
 Most people have just used Apple Pages as a word processor, but it can be a full desktop publishing suite.

 Apple Pages is similar to InDesign in that you will start from scratch design wise.
-If you search for Apple Pages photo book templates online you’ll find a few resources to get you started, but if you want a specific custom size you will have to make them yourself.
+If you search for Apple Pages templates online or Mixbook photo book templates, you’ll find a few resources to get you started, but if you want a specific custom size you will have to make them yourself.

 There’s also one extra benefit: Apple Pages is free.
 Well, almost free: You have to have a Apple device (Mac computer, iPad, or even an iPhone).
 If you are on a Windows PC, Chromebook, Linux, or Android device, this will not be an option for you.
 For designing a book outright, you’ll want to use a macOS device (desktop or laptop) versus an iOS device (iPad or iPhone), but Apple does give the option of updating design files on the fly.
 If you save your project in iCloud, you can add a photo from your iPhone, fix a typo with your iPad, and it updates across all devices automatically.
 If you already have a macOS or iOS device I would give this option a shot first, as it’s free and intuitive to use.